Skip to content

 Reporting a Security Vulnerability

 Security vulnerabilities are treated seriously by the developer community, and the Asterisk Development Team always attempts to address vulnerabilities in a timely fashion.
-Sometimes, external influences may impact when a security release can be made; feel free to e-mail the developer assigned to the issue or security@asterisk.org to discuss the schedule for a security release for your issue.
+Sometimes, external influences may impact when a security release can be made; feel free to comment on the security vulnerability to discuss the schedule for a security release for your issue.

 Past Security Vulnerabilities